Everest Base Camp Trek 14 Days

 Finally, the walk leads to our main destination at Everest Base Camp height of 5365 meters.
 While we will be leaving tree lines and lush green vegetation behind for windswept landscapes.
 As similar, our next adventure leads to a steep climb on a top rocky hill at Kalapathar.
 Enjoy a breathtaking panorama of high peaks with Mt.
 Everest at its nearest.

 The return journey leads back to Lukla on a downhill with a short climb for a super sweeping flight.
-Reach Kathmandu after a glorious, mesmerizing adventure on Mount Everest Base Camp.
+Reach Kathmandu after a glorious, mesmerizing adventure at Mount Everest Base Camp.

 Before planning this trek, know the difficulty level of Everest Base Camp well.
 So that you can complete this without any issues.